Statistical Methods for Causal Inference Research Group

 - Bias modelling and analysis

 - Didelez V, Evans R. Causal inference from case-control studies.
 In: Borgan O, Breslow N, Chatterjee N, Gail M, Scott A, Wild C, editors.
 Handbook of statistical methods for case-control studies.
-Boca Raton, Florida: Chapman & Hall/CRC.
+Boca Raton: Chapman & Hall/CRC.
 2018.
 S. 87-115.

 - Didelez V. Discussion on 'Causal inference by using invariant prediction: Identification and confidence intervals' by Peters, Bühlmann, Meinshausen.
 Journal of the Royal Statistical Society.
 Series B (Statistical Methodology).
 2016;78(5):990-991.